 “One day while studying the Bible, I read Psalm 139.
 It distinctly says, ‘For you formed my inward parts; you knitted me together in my mother’s womb (Psalm 139:13).’
 My experiences with pregnancy and childbirth felt like they came full circle with this verse.
 From there, I knew I wanted to help women with unexpected pregnancies and immediately started looking for ways to serve.

-“At one point in my life, I was that same woman; scared and unsure what the future held for me because of an unexpected pregnancy.
+“At one point in my life, I was scared and unsure what the future held for me because of an unexpected pregnancy.
 It really is amazing to see how the Lord has faithfully walked alongside of me so I can turn around and walk faithfully next to a woman in a similar circumstance to point her towards Jesus.
 I made some choices in my life that have led to big consequences, but God has placed in me a strong passion for the physical and spiritual care of women.
 When I trusted in Christ, He was able to grow that passion and put it to action as I serve in different ways.”